 Chop the head off and stay away from it; best to avoid the venom and did we mention the reflex bite already?

 Cut the snake open from its anal vent which can be found a couple of inches from the bottom of its tail.
 Cut all the way up the middle of its stomach.

 Trim off all the connective tissue i.e. the tissue which attaches its skin to its body.
 Then peel the skin off.

 Pull all the guts out; they should come out as one and easily.
 Use them as fertilizer or bait!

 Rinse the meat out and then chop into suitable portion sizes for cooking.

 Now you’re ready to cook the meat however you like!
+Here’s an article on survival cooking for inspiration.
 Do make sure you cook it thoroughly so that you don’t pick up any nasty infections.

 Bonus tip: why not keep the snake skin to try and re-use it?